 |Tom on the beach in Isle of Pines, New Caledonia.|

 As for what’s happening today… Like most of you, not much!
-Other than our communication with all of you and family and friends, our daily lives are relatively repetitious.
+Our daily lives are relatively repetitious, aside from our communication with all of you and family and friends.

 |The pier where we waited to reboard the tenders to return to the ship.|